xbeat/Machine-Learning/README.md

 Data augmentation is a powerful technique used to increase the diversity of training data for convolutional neural networks (CNNs).
 It involves creating new training samples by applying various transformations to existing images.
 This process helps improve model generalization and reduces overfitting, especially when working with limited datasets.

+## Recency Frequency Magnitude Analysis with Python

+Introduction to Recency, Frequency, Magnitude (RFM) Analysis

+RFM analysis is a customer segmentation technique used in marketing and customer relationship management.
+It evaluates customers based on three key metrics: Recency (how recently they made a purchase), Frequency (how often they make purchases), and Magnitude (how much they spend).
+This powerful tool helps businesses understand customer behavior and tailor their marketing strategies accordingly.

 ## Calculating the Astronomical Cost of an ISS Wedding Using Python

 The ISS Wedding Challenge